uhppoted/uhppoted-codegen/documentation/CODEGEN.md

 ### UHPPOTE

-Finally we get to code that can actually be generated ...

-The _UHPPOTE_ component is functionally responsible for:
+Finally we get to code that can actually be generated ... the _UHPPOTE_ component is functionally responsible for:

 - encoding the command values into a UHPPOTE command message
 - dispatching the command to the controller